-Your elder may just feel that it’s easier to go on as they have before without the technology than have to deal with someone that is making them uncomfortable about learning.
-They may not have wanted to ask for help in the first place, and feeling like they are being treated like a child is a sure turn-off to technology.
+Your elder may just feel that it’s easier to go on as they have before without the technology than to have to deal with someone making them uncomfortable about learning.
+They may not have wanted to ask for help in the first place.
+Making it easy and comfortable for them to learn new things is the first step to them enjoying their new tablet!

-Tablets can be a great way to stay productive as a senior by keeping in touch with family and learning new skills.
+Tablet use by seniors is on the rise and can be a great way to stay productive by keeping in touch with family and learning new skills.
 Tablets are often ready right out of the box to start connecting the seniors in your life with the world.
-To speak with one of our friendly and knowledgeable staff members, click here today.

 Winter is a great time to get creative in the kitchen with the seasonal flavors.
 Comforting dishes are the name of the game, but that doesn't mean you can't incorporate some healthy ingredients!
 Delicious root veggies and warming stews can keep you toasty--and healthy--all season.
 We can’t wait to hear about all of your new yummy recipes!